TerryV8/click-count/docs/terraform_iam_dns.md

         }
     }
 ```

-Add those information to the Route 53 console / Registered domains.
-Click on your domain name (eg. mydomainname.com)
+On AWS Web UI / Route 53 console / Registered domains / Domain name,
+- Add those NameServers generated below ("ns-1671.awsdns-16.co.uk", "ns-79.awsdns-09.com","ns-1052.awsdns-03.org", "ns-587.awsdns-09.net")
-=> Click on "Add or edit name servers".
-Fill the nameservers that you just generated.
-Then click update.
-Then any hosted zones will use those nameservers.
-Click on Hosted zones to check
+- By Clicking on "Add or edit name servers".

+Thus, any of our domain name, and hosted zones will use those nameservers.